jrupslauskas/Pokevelocity/README.md

 This will:
 - Start a PostgreSQL database
 - Build and start the Rails application
-- Create the database and run migrations
+- Create the database and load the schema
 - Seed the database with all 151 Pokémon, routes, and the PALLET activation code
 - Make the app available at http://localhost:3000